Structure for those who want precision.

 20 minutes per day as a mix of reading, watching short modules, and reviewing the framework.
 That’s about 10% of the process.

-The other 90% is simply living your normal life slightly differently — interpreting sensations correctly and removing the automatic nicotine “response.”
+The other 90% is simply living your normal life slightly differently—interpreting sensations correctly and removing the automatic nicotine response.

 And if you have a demanding job, a chaotic schedule, or high stress?

-You actually have an advantage.
+You have an unfair advantage.

 More real-life moments = more reps = faster progress.